Root Cause Analysis of Measurement and Mechanistic Anomalies: Introduction

 Explainable anomaly detection (XAD) typically relies on feature-attribution methods that explain an anomaly score with respect to a trained model, quantifying which inputs the model associates most strongly with anomalousness~\citep{ribeiro:2016:lime,lundberg:2017:shap}.
 Root cause analysis (RCA) of anomalies instead seeks to identify the variables that actually cause the deviation in the underlying data-generating mechanism, by incorporating causal assumptions and reasoning~\citep[]{budhathoki:2022:rootcause,han:2023:rootclam,orchard:2025:rootcause,nguyen:2024:noisyedge}.

 However, existing methods have thus far blurred the distinction between measurement and mechanistic outliers, despite its practical importance.
 To bridge this gap, we propose a causal formalization of measurement and mechanistic anomalies.
-Our framework allows us to not only identify which variables are responsible for deviations, but in addition, also determine whether an anomaly arises from a measurement error or a mechanism change.
+Our framework allows us to not only identify which variables caused the anomaly, but in addition, also determine whether an anomaly arises from a measurement error or a mechanism change.

 Specifically, we interpret mechanistic and measurement anomalies as different interventions on the underlying causal graph $\Gc$.
 The key difference from existing RCA methods is that we consider interventions on latent ("real") and observed ("measured") variables, respectively.
-Similar to existing RCA methods \citep{orchard:2025:rootcause}, we leverage the Independence of Causal Mechanisms~\citep[ICM;][]{schoelkopf:2012:causal,peters:2017:elements}, and in particular the \textit{Sparse Mechanism Shift Hypothesis}~\citep[SMS;][]{schoelkopf:2021:towardsclr}.
-It posits that explanations requiring multiple mechanisms to fail jointly are inherently unlikely.
-In our example in Fig.~\ref{fig:intro}, this implies that interpreting \m\ as a measurement outlier (one failure) is more plausible than two concerted mechanism changes in $X \to Y$ and $Y \to Z$.
+Similar to existing RCA methods \citep{orchard:2025:rootcause}, we leverage the Independence of Causal Mechanisms~\citep[][]{schoelkopf:2012:causal,peters:2017:elements}, and in particular the \textit{Sparse Mechanism Shift} hypothesis (SMS)~\citep[][]{schoelkopf:2021:towardsclr,perry:2022:sms}.
+This posits that explanations that require \emph{multiple} mechanisms to fail \emph{jointly} are less likely.
+In Fig.~\ref{fig:intro}, this implies that interpreting \m\ as a measurement outlier (one failure) is more plausible than concerted mechanism changes in both $X \to Y$ and $Y \to Z$.

-Since clean training data is often unavailable in practice, we consider the unsupervised in-sample setting, where anomalies must be identified directly within a given dataset.
-Our contributions are threefold: (i) We establish outlier types are identifiable up to observational equivalence in the infinite-sample limit. (ii) We introduce a maximum likelihood framework that enables efficient detection, localization, and attribution of anomalies. (iii) We develop a practical algorithm that achieves state-of-the-art performance on synthetic and real-world datasets in localization of root causes, and can additionally classify root causes as measurement and mechanistic anomalies.
+Since clean training data is often unavailable in practice, we depart from existing methods and consider the unsupervised in-sample setting, where anomalies must be identified directly within the given dataset.
+Our contributions are threefold: (i) We formalize mechanistic and measurement anomalies within a causal framework. (ii) We characterize identifiability of the reduced intervention probabilities. (iii) We develop a practical algorithm that achieves state-of-the-art performance on synthetic and real-world datasets, and discovers meaningful anomaly types in a case study.